saurabhvybs/alai_code_challenge/README.md

 This repository contains information for the Alai challenge submission.
 Please follow the instructions below carefully to ensure your submission meets all requirements.

 > [!IMPORTANT]
-> The deadline for this challenge is Monday, 11:59 pm IST after which this repository will be made private
+> The deadline for this challenge is Monday, April 7, 11:59 pm IST after which this repository will be made private

 ## Overview